Black Mark – Melbourne Art & Culture Critic

 Or read my interview on The Art and the Curious with Celeste Hawkins.

 Black Mark was previously just titled Melbourne Art & Culture Critic - see my entry on the rebranding.
 “Black Mark” was what my biker neighbours called me because I was then, and I am now, dressed in black.
 I thought that it would be a good name for the Melbourne Art & Culture Critic.
+The banner was created by Evangeline Cachinero, thank you Evangeline with my deepest gratitude.

 Mark Holsworth – Writer and Artist